lssr/sofa/README.md

 # sofa
-Structural Optimization in FEniCS and dolfin-Adjoint
+Structural Optimization with FEniCS and dolfin-Adjoint